vrajroham/laravel-bitpay/README.md

     $invoice->setItem($item);

     // Order reference number from the point-of-sale (POS).
-    // It should be a unique identifer for each order that you submit.
+    // It should be a unique identifier for each order that you submit.
     $invoice->setPosData(uniqid()); // Optional

     // Create buyer instance